wazo-pbx/xivo-blog/content/articles/sprint-review-1601.md

 third party developers.

 **XiVO Client Connections**: The XiVO client will issue a warning when it is unable to connect to the server using an encrypted connection.
-Users will have the option of reconnecting to the server using a standard connection.
+Users will have the option of reconnecting to the server using an unencrypted connection.
 Encrypted connections can be reactivated by clicking on the lock in the client's configuration window.

 **XiVO Client Authentication**: The XiVO client can use LDAP authentication for connecting to the XiVO server.
 This